anthony-aylward/chipatac/README.md

 export PYHG19_BOWTIE2_INDEX=/nfs/lab/hg19/male.hg19
 ```

-For it to work properly with `screen` (see below), you will also need to
+For it to work properly with `screen` (see below), we will also need to
 add the TMPDIR variable to the file `.bashrc`:
 ```
 # Set temporary directory